JD Spicer Zeb Solicitors Banner Image

 You should contact us immediately.
 You can call us 24 hours a day on 078 3657 7566 and speak to one of our specialist criminal defence solicitors.
 Please speak to one of our specialists before you agree to speak to the police.
 Remember, you have a right to free and independent legal advice.

-It is very difficult to provide a time-scale as to how long a police investigation will take.
+It is very difficult to provide a time limit for how long a police investigation will take.
 This will depend on the type of case and how complex the matter is.
 If you have any concerns, our solicitors are available 24 hours a day on 078 3657 7556 if you wish to speak to us.

-In a routine or less serious case you should expect to hear form the police within 2 to 3 months but in more complicated cases where the police need to obtain statements, forensic evidence, CCTV or expert reports to prosecute you then this could take several months.
+In a routine or less serious case, you should expect to hear from the police within two to three months but in more complicated cases where the police need to obtain statements, forensic evidence, CCTV or expert reports to prosecute you, then this could take several months.

 Sometimes officers are assigned to more serious cases and less serious cases can be left by the police until time is found to chase matters up.
 It is not always in your interest to chase the officer for a result.